On the extremal length of the hyperbolic metric: Introduction

-In the appendix, we discuss extremal metrics for the weighted multi-curves.
+In the appendix, assuming their existence, we discuss extremal metrics for weighted multi-curves.
+We remark that this discussion is independent of the previous results.
 The following theorem may be of independent interest. \begin{thm} Let $X\in\T$.
 Then there exists $D=D(X)>0$ such that for any weighted multi-curve $c$, the extremal metric of area $1$ for $c$ on $X$ has diameter at most $D$. \end{thm}